A Chani Productions Podcast

 Our president & Co-founder

 Chani is a New York Times best-selling author and astrologer with a community of over one million monthly readers.
-She has been a counseling astrologer for than 20 years, guiding people to discover and live out their life’s purpose through understanding their birth chart.
+She has been a counseling astrologer for more than 20 years, guiding people to discover and live out their life’s purpose through understanding their birth chart.
 She has been featured in the New York Times, the Los Angeles Times, Rolling Stone, the New Yorker, the Atlantic, and multiple Netflix series.
 And yes, she is our namesake.

 Download the CHANI app and get notified when each episode drops.

-The Week of September 1st, 2025
+The Week of December 8th, 2025

-The Week of August 25th, 2025
+The Week of December 1st, 2025

-The Week of August 18th, 2025
+The Week of November 24th, 2025